 7.4.2 Remove earmould

 - 1. Lift the hearing aid from behind the ear.
 For a moment, let it hang beside your ear. - 2.
-Using your thumb and index finger, gently pull the earmould (not the hearing aid or the tubing) loose from the ear. - 3.
-Remove the earmould completely by gently twisting it.
+Gently pull the removal cord (not the hearing aid or the tubing) to pull the hearing aid from the ear.